 Do you think there is a place you could go where God wouldn't be able to find you?

 What if you hid in your darkest closet.
 Would God find you?
 Yes!
-We might think its dark and no one can see us but God is light, he doesn't see the darkness at all!
+We might think it's dark and no one can see us but God is light, He doesn't see the darkness at all!

 There is no place on earth or beyond that you could hide that God wouldn't find you.
 He is always keeping track of you!
-Hide and seek won't work with God, he knows where you're going to hide before you get there!
+Hide and seek won't work with God, He knows where you're going to hide before you get there!

 The next part David discusses is about before we were born!
 Do you think God knew you BEFORE you were born?
 The answer is yes!